 - Describe one example using each of the following computer software: 1.
 MS Word, 2.
 Email and 3.
 Internet Navigation.

 Sno-Isle Libraries is an Equal Opportunity Employer.
 The above job description is not intended as, nor should it be construed as, exhaustive of all responsibilities, skills, efforts, or working conditions associated with this job.
-This announcement is intended as a general descriptive recruitment guide and is subject to change.
-This and all Sno-Isle Libraries positions are subject to transfer.
+This and all Sno-Isle Libraries' positions are subject to transfer.

 Human Resources / Job Listings